ypratap9/CalculatorAssignment/README.md

 # CalculatorAssignment

-This is a simple calculator designed to perform calculations
+This is a simple calculator designed to perform calculations like add, sub, div and mul using JavaScript.